Temples Seal Trips

 On the way home we also take the chance to land you on Blakeney Point when the tide allows, which is a chance for a leg stretch on a beautiful strip of beach.

-Blakeney Point is also an internationally recognised breeding and feeding ground for migrant birds.
+Blakeney Point is also an internationally recognised breeding and feeding ground for migrant birds with a large Tern Colony.

 We can view these very closely from the boat, with the adults feeding their partners on the nest.
 We also watch the young chicks being fed, and then observe them being marched down to the waters edge as the summer progresses.